Khom Thai script: Tone marks

 The tone marks of the Khom Thai script are identical to those of the Thai script.

 Numerals

 The numerals used by the Khom Thai script resemble Thai and Khmer numerals, and feature long ascenders.

 Computerization

 The Khom Thai script has not been included in Unicode, but Khom Thai fonts can be used with Thai encoding.

 Farida Virunhaphol designed three Khom Thai fonts for teaching purposes.
 This set of fonts enables Thai users to become familiar with Khom Thai faster.

+On 1 July 2026, the Royal Society of Thailand published a Khom Thai font, named "RST-KhomThai", which can be used without charge.